Forward Guidance

 In financial markets, prices are driven not only by events that have already happened but also by investors' expectations about the future.
 In recent years, central banks have placed increasing emphasis on communicating with markets, and "forward guidance" has become a key force shaping asset prices.

 Whether it's the pace of rate hikes, inflation pressure, or an assessment of the growth outlook, signals about these are typically released early through a central bank's language.
-For investors, understanding forward guidance means being able to anticipate the policy direction before it arrives, giving you time to prepare ahead of market moves.
+For investors, understanding forward guidance helps frame possible policy paths before they are fully reflected in market prices.

 1. What Is Forward Guidance?

-Forward Guidance is the channel through which central banks communicate their view on future monetary policy — through public speeches, meeting minutes, or official statements.
+Forward guidance is the way central banks communicate their view on future monetary policy — through public speeches, meeting minutes, or official statements.
 It covers whether rates will stay on hold, when hikes might happen, or the conditions required for a policy change.

 These signals are typically not legally binding, yet their impact on markets often takes effect before the actual decision.
 Investors adjust their expectations based on the information, and asset prices start moving accordingly.